South Graduate Leads Mobile Innovation Team

 At the City of Mobile, Terrance Smith leads an Innovation Team that has drawn local praise and national attention.

-Bloomberg CityLab named him one of “Six Innovators to Watch.”
-He appeared on the cover of Mobile Bay Magazine’s “Forty Under 40” issue.
+Bloomberg CityLab named him one of seven innovators to watch.
+He appeared on the cover of Mobile Bay Magazine’s “40 Under Forty” issue.
 He was appointed to the Leadership Alabama Commission on Race and Equity.

 Building that kind of reputation – and resume – leads to career opportunities.
 Last year, he was contacted about a government position in California.